CSYE-SOFTWARE-ENGINEERING/SmartExpense_Backend/README.md

 Replace your_username with your MySQL username, then run: mysql -u your_username -p smartexpense < src/main/resources/db/changelog/smartexpense.sql

-📁 The SQL file is located at
-src/main/resources/db/smartexpense.sql

 4. Update database credentials in application.properties (if needed): spring.datasource.username=your_username